cliffeby/DuckpinV001/README.md

 	## Appendix C -  Desktop setup for postprocessing
 1. Use Anaconda to install Python 3 on desktop
 2. Install openCV - pip install opencv-python
 3. I use the Windows 10 task scheduler to run every night.
-This make sure that blob storage is minimized and the timestamp in the table is the same as bowled.
+This makes sure that blob storage is minimized and the timestamp in the table is the same day as when bowled.
 4. If you have trouble with the task scheduler, use a .bat file with powershell and you executable string follwed by a pause.
 ```
 powershell C:/Users/Admin/Anaconda3/python.exe c:/Users/Admin/OneDrive/pyProjects/Duckpin2/blobtoCount.py